 Meyer finally succeeded in 1889.
 His support team included a guide, two local tribe leaders, nine porters, and a cook.
 They reached the summit on the southern rim of the crater.
 The Marangu route closely follows Meyer’s ground-breaking path up and down Kilimanjaro.

 5. Mount Elbrus – 5642m

-Representing Europe is the Russian grown Mount Elbrus.
+Mount Elbrus, the Russian-grown mountain, is representing Europe!
 Standing at 5642m high this dormant volcano is the tenth most prominent peak in the world!

 Florence Crauford Grove (12 March 1838 – 17 August 1902) was an English mountaineer who led the first expedition to ascend the higher summit of Mount Elbrus in 1874.
 During the Second World War, a Nazi Swastika was placed on the summit of Mount Elbrus on 21 August 1942.
 When news reached Adolf Hitler that a detachment of mountaineers was sent by the general officer commanding the German division to climb to the summit of Elbrus and plant the swastika flag at its top, he reportedly flew into a rage, called the achievement a “stunt” and threatened to court-martial the general.

 Elbrus is a straightforward climb on snow and ice.
 There are no technical sections, and you can walk to the summit without any mountaineering skills.
 Unfortunately, many climbers underestimate the weather conditions on the peak and Elbrus is claiming lives almost every year.
-It is regarded as one of the easiest of the seven.
+Elbrus is known to be one of the easiest of the seven.

 6. Mount Vinson – 4892m